 1. Boston Common

 Founded in 1634, Boston Common is the oldest public park in the US.
-While it’s diverse history includes being used as a grazing area for farm animals, an execution and punishment site, and a military training ground, today it’s a popular spot for outdoor recreation whether that’s having a picnic lunch in the summer or enjoying the famous ice skating rink in winter.
+While its diverse history includes being used as a grazing area for farm animals, and execution and punishment site, and a military training ground, today it’s a popular spot for outdoor recreation, whether that’s having a picnic lunch in the summer or enjoying the famous ice skating rink in winter.

 2. Massachusetts State House

 Also called the “New State House,” this is the current Massachusetts government building.
-It’s open from 8:45am to 5pm on weekdays, with options for self-guided or public tours (by reservation).
+It’s open from 8:45 am to 5 pm on weekdays, with self-guided or public tours (by reservation).

 3. Park Street Church

-This historic church was constructed in 1809, and continues to be actively used to this day.
-If you want, you can attend a service on Sundays, or there are visiting hours during the summer months.
+This historic church was constructed in 1809 and continues to be actively used to this day.
+You can attend a service on Sundays or during visiting hours during the summer months if you want.

 4. Granary Burying Ground

-Some of the most famous historical figures in America were laid to rest at this graveyard which dates back to 1660.
-You can search for the tombstones of Samuel Adams, John Hancock, and Paul Revere among others.
+Some of the most famous historical figures in America were laid to rest at this graveyard dating back to 1660.
+You can search for the tombstones of Samuel Adams, John Hancock, and Paul Revere, among others.

 5. King’s Chapel and Burying Grounds

-Founded in 1686 and then rebuilt in 1754, this is the first Aglican church of Boston and the cemetery next to the church is the resting place of several noteworthy historical American figures.
+Founded in 1686 and then rebuilt in 1754, this is the first Anglican church of Boston.
+The cemetery next to the church is the resting place of several noteworthy historical American figures.